 Get to know the area during different hours of the day and night.
 Does the street become busy with cars or is it more of a walking-the-dog kind of place?
 Do you feel comfortable walking around?
 Or does it feel like you shouldn’t be there?
 Do all the homes look like a fortress?
 Or maybe there’s graffiti on every wall and building?
 If it feels and looks unsafe, it probably is.

 Another way to check the safety of the area is by completing a mock insurance quote.
 If the premium is higher than what you expected, it's because the insurance company deems it a riskier place to live.
 On the other hand, if it’s lower, the area is considered safer.
-The more insurance claims and payouts completed the higher the premiums go.
+The more insurance claims and payouts completed in that area, the higher the premiums go.

 Finally, what about the noise level?
 Does there seem to be a party happening at odd hours of the night?
 Is it a place of constant hooning tearing up the road?
-Because who wants to be woken up by the commotion from next door?
-Or worse, such as receiving damage to your home if a party gets out of control?
+Because who wants to be woken up by all that commotion?
+Or worse, your home getting damaged when a party gets out of control?

-Once you have found your preferred suburb or suburbs now is the time to check out the house or apartment in question.
+Once you have found your preferred suburb or a cluster of suburbs, now is the time to check out the house or apartment in question.

 If you are fortunate to check out the place at sunset, check for lighting outside the home.
 Any dark nooks and crannies become the perfect hiding spot for anyone wanting to sneak around.
 So these places should have some lighting or some other way to avoid them being hiding spots.
-Ideally, you'll want to see motion-activated lights or having them on for the whole night.
+Ideally, you'll want to see motion-activated lights in these key areas: front door and driveway.

 For those looking at an apartment, you will want to feel safe in all of its common areas.
 Find out where the light switches are and how well they illuminate those areas too.
 For outdoor areas, such as the entrances to the complex, the use of motion-activated lights or regular lights that are turned on as the night begins.